-Step 1: Retaining and enhancing landscape character and visual amenity (on-site mitigation)
+Step I: Retaining and enhancing landscape character and visual amenity (on-site mitigation)

-Development in more sensitive areas is by its nature likely to have a negative effect on the landscape of the area.
+- 6.29 Development in more sensitive areas is by its nature likely to have a negative effect on the landscape of the area.
 It will therefore be important for you to provide on-site mitigation to ensure that the landscape character of an area within the Park is maintained.
-Where full mitigation cannot be achieved on-site then compensation will be required to enable enhancement works to be undertaken elsewhere within the Park.

-Mitigation in particular can be achieved through good design.
+Where full mitigation cannot be achieved on-site then compensation will be required to enable enhancement works to be undertaken elsewhere within the Park. - 6.30 Mitigation in particular can be achieved through good design.
 For larger or more complex developments you should engage the services of a specialist to help guide the design in relation to impacts on the landscape.
-Proposals for mitigation and minimising the impacts of the development should include consideration and protection during construction, of existing trees and any other soft landscape features which are to be retained.
+Proposals for mitigation and minimising the impacts of the development should include adequate consideration and protection during construction, of existing trees and any other soft landscape features which are to be retained.

-Examples of mitigation, compensation or enhancement may include the use of natural landforms or tree planting to screen a development from a more sensitive area.
+- 6.31 Examples of mitigation, compensation or enhancement may include the use of natural landforms or tree planting to screen a development from a more sensitive area.
 However, we will never consider screening to be a substitute for good design principles.
 Other enhancement or compensation activities include the removal of negative features that are particularly prominent in an area, for example redundant fencing or hill tracks.
-It may also be achieved through the restoration of more natural habitats, either on or off-site.

-Enhancement will result in an improvement to landscape - it may be achieved both on and offsite and is always desirable.
-Examples of this may include removing redundant vehicular tracks or tidying up of derelict land.

-We require you to consider the potential landscape impacts of your development, and the action that you will be required to take, in the following order:

-- Avoid negative impacts.
-If this can't be achieved, then, - Mitigate on-site.
-If this can't be achieved, then. - Compensate off-site.
+It may also be achieved through the restoration of more natural habitats, either on or off-site. - 6.32 Enhancement will result in an improvement to landscape it may be achieved both on and off-site and is always desirable.
+Examples of this may include removing redundant vehicular tracks or tidying up of derelict land. - 6.33 We require you to consider the potential landscape impacts of your development, and the action that you will be required to take, in the following order: - avoid negative impacts if this can't be achieved, then, - mitigate on-site if this can't be achieved, then; - compensate off-site. - 6.34 In all cases we encourage you to identify how your development can complement or contribute to the enhancement of the landscape. - 6.35 You will need to submit drawings showing the existing and proposed landscape with your planning application.
+For sites which include changes of level, cross sections are useful, and for some schemes, illustrations may also be helpful.
+The scale of the drawings should be adequate for purpose,